gradzio/codility-lessons/README.md

 My solutions for Codility lessons using PHP.

-Criteria to pass is always reaching 100% correctness.
+Criteria to pass is always reaching 100%.

+## Structure

+Solutions are grouped in folders that have seperate namespace with a lesson number.

+Each Folder contains a solution set (component) that starts with a name of a Exercise

+Each Component contains:

+* Test.php file that represents BDD approach
+* Solution implementation in .php
-Each Component contains Test.php file that represents BDD approach, implementation in .php file and .md file with description of the challenge.
+* Info file in .md with level of difficulty, complexity (detected by codility) and description of the challenge.

-Simply navigate to Lessons folder and the move to each lesson and open files.

 ## Installation